 Succulents originally came from dry, arid areas.
 Some succulents, such as Orchid Cacti, get rainfall, but they grow in branches or areas where the rain might not reach them so easily.
-Many succulents come from Africa and the other regions with long dry seasons and where plants have evolved ways of more effectively and efficiently storing and using water.
+Many succulents originate from Africa and other regions with long dry seasons, where plants have evolved ways of storing and using water more effectively and efficiently.

 Succulents have been around for a long time and have been used as office plants and indoor gardens for a long time.
-However, in recent years their popularity seems to have grown.
+However, in recent years, their popularity has grown.
 The reasons for this are many:

 Succulents come in a variety of sizes, shapes, and colors.
 This includes tiny plants in small pots that can easily find a home on a desk.

 Succulents attract fewer pests.
-Many times plants bring about pests because of the constant need for watering.
-When you do not have to water the plants as much, such as succulents, pests' risk reduces dramatically.
-The thick waxy leaves of succulents are also more difficult for pests to penetrate and feed through.
+Often, plants attract pests due to their constant need for watering.
+When you don't have to water the plants as much, such as succulents, the risk of pests reduces dramatically.
+The thick, waxy leaves of succulents are also more resistant to pests penetrating and feeding on them.

-It is very difficult for most succulents to overgrow.
+It is tough for most succulents to overgrow.
 One of the problems with some common indoor plants is that they grow and eventually start to vine.
 This requires lots of maintenance and can be an inconvenience.

 Source: ambius.com